 The thing is, when I think about my own teaching style I’m pretty traditional.
 I’m very much a starter/presentation/guided practice/feedback/further practice/plenary kind of guy.
 There is actually quite a bit of direct teacher instruction and didactic teaching in my lessons.
 A stickler for tradition, me.
 Why?
 Because it works.

 But there is also quite a bit of group work, peer assessment and self assessment about my lessons, much of it supported by innovative use of technology.
-Pretty progressive stuff.
+These are activities that lend themselves very easily to more a progressive approach to teaching and learning.
 Why?
 Well, for the same reason.
 Because it also works.

 You see, I’m a languages teacher.
 I find grammar is best taught in a didactic manner in my setting.
 Lots of teacher input; clear explanations.
 But, in order to ensure that new vocabulary and structures are acquired and used and reused appropriately, students need a great deal of deliberate practice, which, in a classroom setting, is often best supplied by carefully planned group work.
 It’s really effective and, to boot, I have a bookshelf full of books that explain why that is so.
-Those traditionalist chaps who have spent all that time they should have spent with their families deriding group work in their blogs will just have to take it from me (and the no-doutb-in-their-minds progressive blob who wrote those books) that, in languages, group work works.
+Traditionalist chaps who have spent all this time deriding group work in their blogs will just have to take it from me (and the no-doutb-in-their-minds progressive blob who wrote those books) that, in languages, group work works and yes, they do learn from one another.

 The use of new technologies and peer assessment are also often met with disapproval and a not insubstantial amount of condescension.
 “The only tablets my pupils need are the ones prescribed by their psychiatrist” I once read on twitter.
 Pretty unprofessional stuff, I hope you’ll agree.
 Not just because of the disdain shown to students, but also because of the sheer, wilful, proud lack of understanding of the potential new technologies have been shown to have.